 Surprisingly, blending butter in your coffee makes it frothy and creamy, and of course it would… it’s no different than putting in heavy whipping cream into your coffee.

-Butter is just a fattier version of heavy whipping cream if you think about it.
+Butter butter is just a fattier version of heavy whipping cream if you think about it.

 Some people even substitute butter and milk in place of heavy cream.

-Want a dairy-free alternative?
-Dry some coconut cream instead of half and half or heavy whipping cream.
+Try some coconut cream or almond milk instead of half and half or heavy whipping cream.

-Two tablespoons of coconut cream will net you 2 grams of carbohydrates, almost similar to that of half and half.
+There are 2 grams of carbs per two tablespoons along with 10 grams of fat, almost similar to that of half and half.

 You’ll also have that coconut flavor as a bonus.
 That is unless you don’t like coconut.

-Keto-Friendly Coffee Creamers And My Personal Keto Creamer Reviews
+Keto-Friendly Creamers And My Personal Keto Creamer Reviews

-Thanks to the growing spread and popularity of a ketogenic diet, more and more “keto-friendly” products are coming on the market.
+Thanks to the growing spread and popularity of keto, more and more keto diet products are coming on the market.

 While you should still be mindful of people trying to take advantage of this opportunity, some genuinely have excellent products that can aid your ketogenic lifestyle.

-Here are a few keto friendly coffee creamers or blends:
+Here are a few coffee creamers or blends:

 Perfect Keto Coffee Pack

-I was entirely against instant coffee, but I became a fan of Trader Joes instant Colombian coffee.
+I was entirely against instant, but I became a fan of Trader Joe's instant Colombian.

 What could be easier than adding hot water and having a delicious cup?